suvam-16/suvam-16.github.io/index.md

 > 3. Replace SQLite queries with HTTP requests to interact with MySQL through the API.
 > 4. Ensure event data is correctly stored, retrieved, and displayed in the app.

-### You can find the screenshots of fully fucntional Event Tracking App in the Narrative below:
+### You can find the screenshots of fully functional Event Tracking App in the Narrative below:

 [Download Enhancement 3 Narrative (En3narrative.docx)](EN3%20narrative.docx)